The following elective subjects are available in the Performing Arts stream:

 Music Performance Skills 1 (Semester 1)

-This Music elective is suitable for students who like music performance with strong links to the VCE music study designs.
-Students will focus on their skills in performance and present a combination of group and solo performances for assessment.
+This music elective is suitable for students who like music performance with strong links to the VCE music study designs.
+Students will focus on their skills in performance and present a group performance for their main assessment, as well as at least one solo performance as a hurdle requirement.
 This will include a focus on how to effectively approach practise, improve technique, and develop students own individual approach to their practise.
 This elective will also have a strong emphasis on music analysis and musicianship.
 Students will learn associated music theory and analysis skills, including understanding harmony, melody, and rhythm, as well as approaches to transcribing.

 Music Performance Skills 2 (Semester 2)

 This music elective can be taken alone or as a follow on from Music Performance Skills 1.
-While it incorporates many skills and key knowledge taught in the previous semesters subject, it focuses more on long-form performance, improvisation, and stagecraft.
-Students will complete various performance activities in inform the setup of groups that will work together for a majority of the semester.
-Groups will work towards a major performance of a 25 - 30 minute set of music.
-Students will complete a series of individual and group based improvisation tasks.
-Students will learn associated music theory and analysis skills, including understanding harmony, melody, and rhythm, as well as approaches to transcribing.
+While it incorporates many skills and key knowledge taught in the previous semesters subject, it focuses more on long-form performance, improvisation, and stagecraft; all the things that make for a more unique and creative performance!
+Students will complete various performance activities early in the semester to inform the makeup of the final bands that will work together for a majority of the semester.
+Bands will spend the semester working towards learning and rehearsing a 25 - 30 minute set of music.
+Students will complete a series of improvisation tasks along the way, learning associated music theory and analysis skills in a practical way.
+This includes understanding harmony, melody, and rhythm, as well as approaches to transcribing.

 Music For Film (Semester 1)